 This SCDJ is responsible for arranging and coordinating an outreach event to a school or other facility in the locale where the ABA Judicial Division holds its Annual and Midyear Meetings.
 Through their outreach events, the SCDJ aims to open doors to the judiciary for young folks across the country

-This SCDJ is responsible for planning, designing and presenting educational programs at ABA meetings and recommending co-sponsorship of programs with other entities.
+This SCDJ is responsible for planning, designing and presenting educational programs at ABA meetings and online, including the Division's Heritage Month series and several Path to the Bench programs annually.
+The SCDJ is additionally tasked with recommending co-sponsorship of relevant programs with other entities.